 What is an Informal Debt Agreement?

-An informal debt agreement is similar to a Part IX debt agreement in that you are repaying your debts at a rate you can afford, but with less formalities.
-It will not be listed on your credit report and does not fall under the bankruptcy act.
+An informal debt agreement is similar to a Part IX debt agreement in that you are repaying your debts at a rate you can afford but with fewer formalities.
+Unlike a Part IX debt agreement, it will not be listed on your credit report and does not fall under bankruptcy.
 With an informal debt agreement, we negotiate with your creditors under the financial hardship processes they have in place.
-The goal of an informal debt agreement is to assist you to repay what is fair and reasonable to your creditors – and in most cases is without any further interest or fees being charged.
+The goal of an informal debt agreement is to assist you in repaying what is fair and reasonable to your creditors – and, in most cases, without any further interest or fees being charged.

 Whether a Part IX debt agreement or an informal debt agreement is right for you will depend on your circumstances, requirements and objectives.